0LuisGomez/InterActionAI/README.md

 # InterActionAI
-a hand and object detection program for new virtual interractions on everyday objects!
+a hand and object detection program for new virtual interactions on everyday objects!